 "Anatomy of a Products Liability Lawsuit," a series of DVD’s of the Mock Trial conducted on Day 2 of the Access to Justice Symposium.
 This series will be accompanied by workbooks and commentary developed and edited by: Jack Daniels, Daniels Fine Israel Schonbuch, LLP; Susan Poehls, Director of Trial Advocacy and William C. Hobbs Clinical Professor of Trial Advocacy at Loyola Law School; John T. Nockleby, Professor of Law and Director, Civil Justice Program at Loyola Law School; and Emily Terrell, JD Loyola Law School 2004.

 The Loyola of Los Angeles Law Review Symposium Issue.
-This special issue of The Loyola of Los Angeles Law Review will collect edited papers prepared by Access to Justice symposium participants.
+This special issue of The Loyola of Los Angeles Law Review collects edited papers prepared by Access to Justice symposium participants.
+Past symposium issues include:

 Loyola Law School